 - A. A complete inpatient medical record shall include: - 1.
-Identification data, including the patient's name, address, date of birth, social security number and next of kin - 2.
-Date of admission and discharge - 3.
-Medical history, including chief complaint; details of present illness; relevant past, social and family history; and inventory of body systems - 4.
-Provisional admitting diagnosis - 5.
-Report of a physical examination or a note as to the contraindications for such an examination or valid reasons why the exam was not performed. - 6.
-Statement of the conclusions or impressions and the treatment plan drawn from the admitting H&P - 7.
-Diagnostic and therapeutic orders - Evidence of appropriate informed consent Refer to Hospital Policy and Procedure No. 50-51 S - Obtaining Informed consent for any procedure can be delegated to a collaborating advanced practice provider with the proceduralist, as long as the physician responsible for the procedure documents an explanation of risks and benefits has been done by him or her directly with the patient prior to the procedure
+Identification data, including the patient's name, address, date of birth, social security number and next of kin. - 2.
+Date of admission and discharge. - 3.
+Medical history, including chief complaint; details of present illness; relevant past, social, and family history; and inventory of body systems. - 4.
+Provisional admitting diagnosis. - 5.
+Report of a physical examination or a note as to the contraindications for such an examination or valid reasons why the exam was not performed.

-- 9. Clinical observations, progress notes, nursing notes, consultation reports - 10.
-Reports of procedures, tests, and the results, including operative reports - 11.
-Reports of pathology and clinical laboratory exams, radiology and nuclear medicine exams or treatment, anesthesia records and any other diagnostic or therapeutic procedures - 12.
-Conclusions at termination of hospitalization, including the provisional diagnosis or reasons for admission, the principal and additional diagnoses, the clinical resume or final progress note, and (when appropriate) the autopsy report - 13.
-Limitations on the ability of residents to write orders shall be specified in the Residency Training Program. - B. All medical record forms shall be standardized and submitted to the Medical Record Committee for review.
+- 6. Statement of the conclusions or impressions and the treatment plan drawn from the admitting H&P. - 7.
+Diagnostic and therapeutic orders. - 8.
+Evidence of appropriate informed consent Refer to Deaconess Hospital Policy and Procedure No. 50-29S. - 9.
+Clinical observations, progress notes, nursing notes, consultation reports. - 10.
+Reports of procedures, tests, and the results, including operative reports. - 11.
+Reports of pathology and clinical laboratory exams, radiology and nuclear medicine exams or treatment, anesthesia records and any other diagnostic or therapeutic procedures. - 12.
+Conclusions at termination of hospitalization, including the provisional diagnosis or reasons for admission, the principal and additional diagnosis, the clinical resume, or final progress note, and (when appropriate) the autopsy report. - B. Limitations on the ability of residents to write orders shall be specified in the Residency Training Program.